 On December 28, a fire broke out on the third floor of the Wedgwood Senior Living Center.
 Five people were killed and others were taken to the hospital.
 Due to the age of the building, it was not equipped with a sprinkler system.

-Contact Wyatt Law Firm, Ltd. if you or someone you love was harmed in the Wedgwood fire or a related incident.
+Contact Wyatt Law Firm, PLLC. if you or someone you love was harmed in the Wedgwood fire or a related incident.
 Our San Antonio personal injury attorneys have extensive experience dealing with these cases, so contact us today for a free review of your case.